Know when to migrate a process control system

 Of course, there are good reasons plants may stick with the existing vendor.
 It may be that the updated system is the right solution for them.
 In many cases, though, plants do not seriously look at the other options.

-When selecting a vendor, plants are selecting a technology and migration partner.
+When selecting a process control system vendor, plants are selecting a technology and migration partner.
 They need to pay equal attention to both.
 Anything limiting that choice should be carefully considered.

 Keywords: process control system, distributed control system, control system migration

-Performing a phased migration of a process control system is expensive, but it’s cheaper than letting a system become obsolete and break down.
+Performing a phased migration of a process control system is expensive, but it’s cheaper than letting a DCS become obsolete and break down.

-Some manufacturers hesitate disrupting their control system because it will cause downtime.
+Some manufacturers hesitate disrupting the process control system because it will cause downtime.

-Phased migration has some risks, but if done correctly, the end user can still have a supportable system if a stoppage is needed.
+Phased migration has some risks, but if done correctly, the end user can still have a supportable process control system if a stoppage is needed.

 What was the biggest challenge you faced when migrating your process control system?